kostasb100/low-cost-plant-based-meat-moisture-device/README.md

 </p>

 <p align="center">
   <em>Figure 9.
-Brigthened areas of the plant-based sample at different times(no translucent plastic cover).</em>
+Brigthened areas of the plant-based sample at different times(no plastic cover).</em>
 </p>

 <p align="center">
   <em>Table 2.
-Settings applied to the processed experimental images of a plant-based sample with the plastic cover.</em>
+Settings applied to the processed experimental images of a plant-based sample(with the plastic cover).</em>
 </p>

 <div align="center">